 Hedge funds gobble up European junk bonds after LTRO

-Like many assets, junk bonds have been rallying since the ECB's long-term refinancing operations (LTRO) in December, which flooded markets with 489 billion euros ($658 billion) of cheap cash to try and head off a second credit crunch.
+Like many assets, junk bonds have been rallying since the ECB's long-term refinancing operations LTRO.L in December, which flooded markets with 489 billion euros (413 billion pounds) of cheap cash to try and head off a second credit crunch.

 Hedge funds have been prominent amongst the buyers, attracted by the high yields on offer when real yields on short and medium-term government bonds in developed markets are low or sometimes negative.